 - Whale watch

-- Visit to geothermal & hydroelectric power plants
+- Visit to geothermal & hydroelectric power plant

 - Daily hikes

-- Vists to waterfalls, lava fields & nature parks
+- Visits to waterfalls, lava fields & nature parks

 - Some museums

-- Millersville tuition and fees for 3 credits (For specific undergraduate Summer 2014 costs per credit click here)
+- Millersville University tuition and fees for 3 credits (for specific undergraduate and graduate Summer 2015 costs per credit click here)

 Study Abroad requires a student to plan for both academic costs/fees and personal expenses.
 It is important to keep in mind the cost of living and currency exchange rates compared to costs associated with living in Millersville (for example, living in a large city will be more expensive than living in Millersville, however in other areas of the world, the cost of living may be less.)